step-security/secure-repo/README.md

         uses: docker://ghcr.io/step-security/integration-test/int@sha256:1efef3bbdd297d1b321b9b4559092d3131961913bc68b7c92b681b4783d563f0
 ```

-#### How does Secure-Workflows fix this issue?
+#### How does SecureWorkflows fix this issue?

-- Secure-Workflows automates the process of getting the commit SHA for each mutable Action version or Docker image tag
+- SecureWorkflows automates the process of getting the commit SHA for each mutable Action version or Docker image tag
 - It does this by using GitHub and Docker registry APIs

 ### 3. Add Harden-Runner GitHub Action to each job